|United States chronology|

 - 1998: By early 1998, only a handful of PBS stations were still regularly screening the series, such as: Iowa, Denver, San Jose, Baltimore, and Cincinnati.

-- By the turn of the millennium, sales of Doctor Who had all but dried up, and by 2001, Doctor Who faded from television screens in America...
+- By the turn of the millennium, sales of Doctor Who had all but dried up, and by 2001, Doctor Who begins to fade from television screens in America...
+Except for WENH in Denham, New Hampshire, which still airs the series, eventually dropping it in November 2004.

 - 17 March 2006 to 5 April 2008: The NEW SERIES (the first four new series only) screens on Syfy.